The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Persistency coefficient through the IIA

-with $ b_r$ as the {\em persistence exponent}.
-Since nothing is said about the asymptotics of $o(\tau)\cdot \tau$, \eqref{exponentialindex} only gives the main order of decay.
-In physics and engineering, the exponent is an important characteristic of stochastic systems since it provides insight into how long a system can stay in a certain state.
-In the context of the present discussion, this state is defined by the process being above level zero.
+The persistency coefficient is defined by \cite{BrayMS} as the asymptotic decay of the first persistence probability.
+This is the probability that a zero mean process $X(t)$, $t\geq0$ starting at zero does not change the sign between $(0,\tau)$.
+It has been argued in \cite{Sire2008} that if $\vert r(t)\vert < C/t$, then the tail of this probability decays exponentially.

-Very little is known about the persistence of a process with an oscillating autocorrelation. \cite{AntezanaEtAl2012} studied the low-frequency white noise process with autocorrelation $r(t)=\sin(t)/t$ and proved the existence of exponential upper and lower bounds, i.e. the there exist $c$, $C$ such that for $\tau>0$:
+In physics and engineering, the exponent, or coefficient, is an important characteristic of stochastic systems since it provides insight into how long a system can stay in a certain state.
+The problem is, as pointed out by \cite{BrayMS}, that this coefficient is process-specific and generally hard to find analytically.
+See \cite{BrayMS} for an overview of both the persistency coefficient and approximation methods for it.

-The distribution of $A$ is naturally related to the distribution of time $T$ between two subsequent crossings of zero.
-In fact, the relation is the same as for the corresponding one for the switch process as in Theorem~\ref{stat}, i.e.
+In the IIA framework, the persistency coefficient can be approximated by investigating the tail of $\widehat{T}$.
+If the conditions of Theorem \ref{Th1} are satisfied, this can be done through inverting Equation (\ref{eq:gd}) or the equation in Proposition \ref{Prop:aproxdist}.
+Since this is the form of a ratio of two functions, this can present some difficulty.

-see \cite{Lindgren_2022}.
-From this we see that the exponential tail behaviors of the two variables coincide.
+In physics, this difficulty has been circumvented by instead using the pole of Equation (\ref{eq:ordIIA}) with the largest negative real part as the approximation for the persistency coefficient.
+There are several challenges to such an approach.
+Firstly, the Laplace transform considered needs to correspond to a probability distribution, which is not obvious, as it has already been discussed in previous sections.